BrayanSilver/BrayanSilver/README.md

 ## About me

-- Fullstack Developer with focus on backend and mobile
+- Full Stack Developer with focus on backend and mobile
 - Degree in Systems Analysis and Development
 - Postgraduate in IT Management *(in progress)*
 - MBA in Artificial Intelligence *(starting)*